typelevel/Laika/docs/04-customizing-laika/03-creating-templates.md

 There are two kinds of template documents you can add to your input directories:

-* Default templates that gets applied to all markup documents that do not explicitly specify a template
+* Default templates that get applied to all markup documents that do not explicitly specify a template

 * Additional templates that only get applied when a markup document explicitly refers to them